Holic75/Baldurs-gate-dnd-3.5/README.md

 Advantages:
 – May use the Poison Weapon ability.
 Gains one use at level 2, and an additional use every 4 levels thereafter.
 – Laugh It Off: Fate protects fools and little children, and Jesters certainly adopt the role of fools.
 Jester receives a bonus to all her saves per 2 points of CHARISMA above 9 (but also suffers a penalty per 2 points below 10).
-– May Sneak attack for increased damage: 1d6 at level 3 + 1d6 every 5 levels thereafter.
+– May Sneak attack for increased damage: 1d6 at level 3 + 1d6 every 4 levels thereafter.
 – Bardic Performance: a jester is trained to perform to create magical effects on those around her.
 Jester can use this ability for a number of times per day equal to 1 + 1 per 2 points of Charisma above 10.
 At each fourth level a jester can use bardic performance one more time per day.

 List of Bardic Performances:
 Jester's Song (starting from level 1)
 ```
 Jester's Song
 The jester is the master of the verbal put down, the hilarious joke, or the savage verbal lashing.
 Starting from level 1 her words can inspire dread and outrage in her enemies making them confused for next 4 rounds.
 The target creatures receive a Saving Throw vs. Spell with +2 bonus to avoid this effect.
 At level 5 the enemies no longer receive a bonus to their Saving Throws.
-At level 10 they receive a -2 penalty instead, which increases further to -4 at level 15, -6 at level 20, -8 at level 25 and -10 at level 30.
+At level 10 they receive a -2 penalty instead, which increases further to -3 at level 15, -4 at level 20, -5 at level 25 and -6 at level 30.
 ```
 Dirge of Doom (starting from level 8)
 Frightening Tune (starting from level 14)